himanshup/creatify/README.md

 ## Features

-- Create playlist based on an artist.
+- Create playlist based on an artist (search for an artist and it will show related artists + option to get top tracks for each artist).
 - Create playlist with songs from Billboard's Top 100.
 - Create playlist with your top 50 tracks.
 - Create playlist based on your top 10 artists.